Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Introduction

-The most related work (in the setting) to ours is \cite{deng2021towards} and its follow-up \cite{balseiro2021robust}, whose model of utilities and valuations largely coincide with us.
-Their goal is to design mechanisms having revenue and welfare guarantees for this new auto-bidding model, with signals on the valuation distribution.
-Though we will also report some results on revenue and welfare, we emphasize that, for today's large scale auto-bidding systems, auction (combined with auto-bidding strategies) acts more like an efficient distributed algorithm to match demand with supply and compute the market clearing prices.
-Therefore the main body of our work focuses on properties of the market equilibrium and their impacts on advertisers and platforms.
+Deng et al. \shortcite{deng2021towards} and its follow-up work \cite{balseiro2021robust} study a model that largely coincide with ours.
+Their goal is to design mechanisms having revenue and welfare guarantees when the designer has fairly accurate signals on the valuation.
+Though we will also report some results on revenue and welfare, we emphasize that, for today's large scale auto-bidding systems, auction (combined with auto-bidding strategies) acts more like an efficient distributed algorithm to match demand with supply and compute market-clearing prices.
+With this mentality, our work covers a broader range of properties and focuses heavily on their possible practical impacts on advertisers and platforms.
 We also differ in the adopted solution concept.
-We allow fractional allocation and incorporate the tie-breaking rule into the solution concept as done in \cite{conitzer2021pacing, conitzer2021multiplicative}, which is not only well-motivated, but also guarantees the existence of the equilibrium even though the utility is discontinuous.
-In contrast, ties are broken lexicographically in \cite{balseiro2021robust} and more complex auctions like VCG and GSP are considered there, thus they choose a weaker solution concept called undominated bids and avoid the discussion of existence.
-Nonetheless, this distinction diminishes for thick markets as the result of a single auction becomes insignificant.
-We actually rely on this feature to compute approximate equilibrium on realistic data.
+We allow fractional allocation and incorporate the tie-breaking rule into the solution concept, which is not only well-motivated, but also guarantees the existence of equilibrium even though the market is discrete and discontinuous.
+In contrast, Balseiro et al. \shortcite{balseiro2021robust} break ties lexicographically and more complex auctions like VCG and GSP are considered there.
+So they choose a weaker solution concept called undominated bids and avoid the discussion of existence.
+Nonetheless, this distinction diminishes for large markets as the result of a single auction becomes negligible.

-Auto-bidding or Real-Time Bidding (RTB) strategies have been studied for a long time (just to name a few \cite{maehara2018optimal, ren2017bidding, wu2018budget, kitts2017ad, yang2019bid, zhang2016feedback, morishita2020online, tunuguntla2021near}).
+Auto-bidding or RTB algorithms have been studied for a long time.
 Such works typically assume a \textit{stationary} environment and optimize various objectives for a \textit{single} advertiser.
-They fail to capture other bidders' responses invoked by a single agent's action, and the resulted system equilibrium may not fulfill the initial design goal if all the bidders implement the same strategy (see section \ref{subsec:ad_ab}).
+They fail to capture other bidders' responses invoked by the action of the focal agent, and the resulting equilibrium outcome may not fulfill the initial design goal if all the bidders implement the same strategy (see, e.g., Appendix \ref{subsec:ab_testing_results}).
+One notable exception is the work by Aggarwal et al. \shortcite{aggarwal2019autobidding}, who were aware of this problem and tried to prove the existence of an equilibrium.
+But their treatment of equilibrium is incomplete (see a discussion in Appendix \ref{app:more_related_works}).